 Students who are on campus and in their classrooms at the time attendance is taken must have their official attendance taken and completed by the classroom teacher.
 Attendance must not be taken by students or classroom aides and clerks that do not meet the requirements for paraprofessionals.
-(For the requirements for paraprofessionals, see the TEA "Becoming an Educational Aide in Texas" web page located at https://tea.texas.gov/Texas_Educators/Certification/Initial_Certification/Becoming_an_Educational_Aide de in Texas/.)
+(For the requirements for paraprofessionals, see the TEA "Becoming an Educational Aide in Texas" web page located at https://tea.texas.gov/Texas Educators/Certification/Initial Certification/Becoming an Educational Aide in Texas/

 Using a student sign-in sheet to record attendance is not an acceptable method of taking roll and will result in the attendance being disallowed.9